Peter Brownell: Tenure

-In 1993, Brownell made multiple appointments which was illegal under a rarely enforced section of Burlington's city charter which required all officials appointed by the mayor to be voters in Burlington.
+In 1993, Brownell made multiple appointments which were illegal under a rarely enforced section of Burlington's city charter which required all officials appointed by the mayor to be voters in Burlington.
 The city council voted to approve his nomination's despite complaints from councilor Maurice Mahoney.

-During his tenure as mayor Brownell made multiple trips to Montpelier to lobby for a $63.9 million capitol construction bill, which included $1.3 million to buy twenty-five acres of waterfront on Lake Champlain from a land trust.
+During his tenure as mayor Brownell made multiple trips to Montpelier to lobby for a $63.9 million capital construction bill, which included $1.3 million to buy twenty-five acres of waterfront on Lake Champlain from a land trust.
 The city borrowed $1.2 million from the retirement fund to develop the waterfront which made the city pay $120,000 in interest per year.
 Brownell proposed leasing three to five acres of the waterfront to pay back the debt.

 Brownell's 1993 budget reduced the city's budget by $1 million, eliminated ten positions in the city government, and reduced all general fund operating budgets while increasing property taxes by 2.8%.
 The budget was approved by the city council by a vote of seven to six.
 Brownell proposed merging the police and fire departments in 1994, but the city council voted twelve to two against the measure.

 On September 27, 1993, the city council voted seven to four in favor of passing legislation to create a new tax to pay for a citywide recycling program.
 All three Republican members of the city council voted against the tax and Brownell conducted his first veto in office against the legislation.
 However, the city council voted to overturn his veto on October 12, with only the Republican members voting to sustain his veto.

 In the 1993 election the Republicans gained one seat on the city council from the Democrats while the Progressives retained all of their seats bringing the composition of the city council to four Progressive Coalition members, four Democratic members, three Republican members, and two independents.
 The Republicans lost one seat on the city council in the 1994 election while the Progressive Coalition gained control over the council by expanding their seat total to eight including three independents caucusing with them.
 During the 1994 elections there were two ballot initiatives to increase taxes, one was a $3.5 tax increase and another was a $1.26 school tax increase, and Brownell supported both ballot measures, but both were defeated in the election.
 The Republicans gained two seats in the 1995 election.